Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Ais's Perception of Isaiah (Updated - Harem Context):**

-* **Initial Fascination:** Her interest was triggered by his **anomalous strength and speed** for a Level 1, culminating in witnessing him defeat a Minotaur solo.
-She sees him as a **significant anomaly**, a puzzle that requires understanding.
+* **Initial Fascination:** Her interest was triggered by his anomalous strength and speed for a Level 1, culminating in witnessing him defeat a Minotaur solo.
+She sees him as a significant anomaly, a puzzle that requires understanding.
 * **Analytical Intrigue:** She is deeply intrigued by *how* he achieved his feats at his level (despite not knowing his specific G-Rank stats, she clearly perceives his exceptional capability).
 His tactical explanation for the eye strike and the concept of 'seeing moves ahead' resonated with her analytical mind and likely increased her respect.
 * **Acknowledged Potential:** She recognizes his immense potential and growth rate as "abnormal" and highly noteworthy.
-* **Awareness of Hestia Relationship (Established Early):** She is **aware of his strong bond with Hestia** (implied by his Familia affiliation, confirmed by her likely overhearing gossip about the public kiss at the Dungeon entrance).
+* **Awareness of Hestia Relationship (Established Early):** She is aware of his strong bond with Hestia (implied by his Familia affiliation, confirmed by her likely overhearing gossip about the public kiss at the Dungeon entrance).
   She likely views this connection as a factor in the "Isaiah equation" she needs to understand – how does this bond influence his anomaly?
 She processes this analytically rather than with immediate romantic jealousy.
-* **Complex Feelings / Potential Romantic Interest:** Her interest is primarily **analytical curiosity, professional assessment, and fascination with an anomaly** that might hold a key to strength or understanding.
+* **Complex Feelings / Potential Romantic Interest:** Her interest is primarily analytical curiosity, professional assessment, and fascination with an anomaly that might hold a key to strength or understanding.
 However, this intense focus, combined with his demonstrated resilience and unique approach, creates a fertile ground for her feelings to potentially evolve.
 Her possessiveness might manifest as a desire to observe him, potentially train him, or protect him as a valuable (and highly interesting) asset/individual.
 Her approach to potential future romance would be filtered through her analytical nature, social awkwardness, and underlying intensity.

 **Key Relationship State (As of Day 10 Evening):** Acquaintances through unexpected encounter and observation.
-Ais views Isaiah as a **highly intriguing, powerful Level 1 anomaly** whose capabilities significantly defy expectations.
+Ais views Isaiah as a highly intriguing, powerful Level 1 anomaly whose capabilities significantly defy expectations.
 She is curious about the source of his strength and growth, impressed by his performance, and aware of his strong connection to Hestia.
 She has provided aid (potion) and guidance (report anomalies), establishing herself as a significant (and potentially recurring) presence in his life, primarily driven by analytical interest but with the clear potential for